dh-experiments/exercise-js-slider/README.md

 ## But maaaaaa why a slider?

-Sliders can become very complex.
-To combat this, it presents us the opportunity to employ design patterns and utilize performance optimizations.
+Sliders can often suffer from feature bloat and become very complex.
+However, this presents developers the opportunity to employ design patterns and utilize performance optimizations.
 The goal of this exercise isn't so much as to produce a slider but to *learn the lessons* in architecting one.

 ## Wats a slider?